ericcecchi/goldenripe-translations/en/04-Jesus.md

 There is confusion over how the Greek term μονογενης (or monogenes transliterated) used in the Injil should be translated.
 Some translations translate it as “begotten” but a better translation would be “one and only.”

 Monogenes means “come from” without necessarily being created.
 It is similar to how Muslims believe the Qur’an was from Allah yet uncreated.
-Jesus, the eternal Kalimatullah (Word of God), came from God the Father.
+Jesus, the eternal Kalimatullah (Word of God), came from the Father (John 1:1, 14).
 Both Muslims and Christians say the Word of God came from God but was uncreated.
+Jesus of Nazareth, the man, was begotten of God the Holy Spirit (Luke 1:35).

 Monogenes is also used in the Torah in reference to Isaac, one of Abraham’s sons.
 There were other sons born to Abraham.
 What is meant when the Torah calls Isaac the “only begotten” son of Abraham?
 Since God’s covenant purposes were to be carried out through Isaac, he was called “only begotten” in the sense of his uniqueness.